E-RYT 200, RYT 500, YACEP, RCYT

 What about Miss/Mrs/Mr?

 It's "Mx" please, and it's pronounced "mix".
+As in "Mr and Mix Rosenblum".
 How neat is that?!?
 Good job, whoever thought of that.
-I also respond to "Captain". (as in "yes, captain" instead of "yes, ma'am".
-I'm not joking.)
-And "blady" is used A LOT in my house instead of lady.
+I also respond to "Captain" :) And "blady" is used A LOT in my house instead of lady.
 As in "boy-lady".
 I'm sure other people do this differently.
 And maybe people would be offended by the last two, but they work for us.
 And my niece and nephew call me "Auntle Alex" , which I think is the cutest thing I've ever heard in my life, ever.